anilzen/hyperboloid.al/content/post/minimal-gauge/index.md

 $$ ds^2 = -f dt^2 + \frac{1}{f} dr^2, \qquad f := 1-\frac{1}{r}.$$
 For convenience, I scaled the mass parameter out of the Schwarzschild metric by redefining coordinates with the constant $2M$ scale factor.
 The metric above is singular at $r=1$.

 This singularity caused a lot of confusion in the early years of general relativity.
 Today, we know that the singularity at the horizon is just a coordinate artefact.
 In fact, the coordinate location $r=1$ is not the three-dimensional horizon surface, but the two-dimensional bifurcation sphere (in 4D), which doesn't exist in a reasonable, physical collapse scenario.
 The curvature is regular at the bifurcation sphere, so we can just transform the coordinate singularity away using a suitably regular time coordinate.
-Below is a Penrose diagram that demonstrate the intersection of the time slices at the bifurcation sphere, $\mathcal{B}$.
+Below is a Penrose diagram that demonstrates the intersection of the time slices at the bifurcation sphere, $\mathcal{B}$.

 ![](../drawing-penrose-diagrams/figures/ss_standard.png "Schwarzschild time slices")